6156-superstainsocket/match-group-microservice/README.md

 ```

 ## prerequisite
 `python3.7`.
-Using a virtual enviroment is recommended.
+Using a virtual environment is recommended.

 ## deploy & run